binhex/documentation/docker/faq/vpn.md

 1. Left click icon and 'Edit' container and toggle advanced view (top right).
 2. Click on 'Add another Path, Port, Variable, Label or Device' and add in a 'config type' of 'port'.
-3. Enter in the applications Web UI port for 'container port' from your list taken earlier in step 4. above and any non conflicting port number for 'Host Port' (host port must not be used by another container).
+3. Enter in the applications Web UI port for 'Container port' from your list taken earlier in step 4. above and any non conflicting port number for 'Host Port' (host port must not be used by another container).
-4. Edit 'VPN_INPUT_PORTS' env var and put applications Web UI port number in the 'value', if multiple ports required then use a comma to separate.
+4. Edit 'VPN_INPUT_PORTS' env var and put applications Web UI port numbers for the 'Container Port' in the 'value', if multiple ports required then use a comma to separate.
 5. Click on 'Apply'.

 **Notes**